 9. Work for Food Delivery Apps When There are no Ride Requests

 Not getting any Lyft ride requests?
 Nothing on Uber either?
-Consider driving for a food delivery app during rideshare downtimes.
+Consider driving for an online food delivery app during rideshare downtimes.

 Sign up for Uber Eats, Postmates, or DoorDash and deliver food during those times that you’re not getting ride requests.
 The only way to earn money is to stay busy.
 And the way to stay busy is to diversify your income by working through multiple apps.

 Working for a food delivery app is a great way to earn extra money – especially during the mid-day hours when people are ordering lunch.
 It’s also smart to work for a delivery app during the dinner hours once riders are already home from the evening commute.

 The best way to earn more money is to keep your customers happy with your service.
 Show up on time.

 Know the fastest and most direct routes.
 And we shouldn’t even have to say this, but be polite.
 If you’re courteous and considerate, you’ll earn more tips.

 Customers can tip through the app or tip in cash.
 Tips are not required, but if you provide a friendly, safe, quick, and pleasant service, you can increase your chances of earning more money per ride.

 11. Get The Maximum Deduction on Your Taxes